Who Gets ALS?

 - Although the life expectancy of a person with ALS averages about two to five years from the time of diagnosis, this disease is variable, and many people can live with the disease for five years and more.
 More than half of all people with ALS live more than three years after diagnosis.

-- Approximately 5,600 people in the U.S. are diagnosed with ALS each year.
-The incidence of ALS is two per 100.000 people, and it is estimated that as many as 30,000 Americans may be living with ALS at any given time.
+- Approximately 6,000 people in the U.S. are diagnosed with ALS each year.
+The incidence of ALS is two per 100,000 people, and it is estimated that more than 20,000 Americans may be living with ALS at any given time.

 - ALS occurs throughout the world with no racial, ethnic or socioeconomic boundaries and can affect anyone.